open-api-spex/open_api_spex/README.md

 OpenApiSpex can generate example data from specs.
 This has a similar result as SwaggerUI when it generates example requests or responses for an endpoint.
-Generated examples are a convenient way to come up with test data for controller/plug tests.
+This is a convenient way to generate test data for controller/plug tests.

 ```elixir
 use MyAppWeb.ConnCase